 A Guide for Cleaning and Caring for Hiking Boots

 Whether you enjoy going for a walk with the dog, a Sunday afternoon ramble with the family or simply enjoy the great outdoors, a decent pair of hiking boots will serve you well and make it far more enjoyable.
 Hiking is a great way to exercise and to see the great outdoors.

 Here are a few tips to keep those hiking boots performing at their peak.

 Pre Hike Inspection

 Hiking boots are usually not used daily, so damage can occur without the owner’s knowledge.
 Inspecting before you set off is important- a damaged boot can completely ruin a great hike.

-Look for any rips or tears in the leather and also check the tread to make certain nothing is cracking.
+Look for any rips or tears in the leather and check the tread to make certain nothing is cracking.
 Check the laces for any wear and tear.
 You should have an extra pair of laces with you – even if a lace does not break.
 Laces can be useful in many unforeseen situations.

 Dry Boots Properly

 Tossing the boots to one side when you get home is too easy.
 This is fine for everyday shoes but not for hiking boots.
 Hiking boots can be expensive, and ensuring they have a long life is important.

 One of the hazards you will encounter is water.
-Most hiking boots are made from a leather or leather-like material to allow for movement of the boot through the rigors of treking through rough terrain.
+Most hiking boots are made from leather or leather-like material to allow for movement of the boot through the rigours of trekking through rough terrain.
 Wet boots need to be dried in a specific way.
 Otherwise, the leather can crack.